-The financial position of the Company is very strong and the Company is utilizing its own internal generated funds for its Working Capital requirements
+The financial position of the Company is very strong and the Company is utilizing its own internal generated funds for its Working Capital requirements.

-The Company always believed in the concept of 'continual improvement' and growth path and has periodically upgraded its various manufacturing facilities and systems to meet latest Good Manufacturing Standards and kept pace with current technological advancements.
-Amongst all Pharma PSUs only KAPL has the distinction of WHO GMP approval since its inception.
+The Company always believed in the concept of 'continual improvement' and growth path and has periodically upgraded its various manufacturing facilities and systems to meet latest Good manufacturing Standards and kept pace with current technological advancements.
+Amongst all Pharma PSUs only KAPL has the distinction of WHO GMP approval.

 Company's facilities are approved by the Ministry of Health of various countries and PICs Malaysia.
-KAPL products are registered in over 25 countries and at present it is exported to 16 different countries
+KAPL products are registered in over 25 countries and at present it is exported to 17 different countries.